rumaisanaveed/notes-app/README.md

 ---

 ## 🚀 How to Run the Project
+1. First, create a Firebase project and add the Firebase configuration file to your app.
+Then, create a .env file and replace the environment variables with the ones provided by Firebase after creating the project.

-1. Install all dependencies:
+2. Install all dependencies:
    ```bash
    npm install
    ```
-2. Start the project:
+3. Start the project:
    ```bash
    npx expo start
    ```
-3. View the app using the **Expo Go** app.
+4. View the app using the **Expo Go** app.

 ---